-The basic science portion of Block 1 includes courses in Molecular Biology, Microscopic Anatomy, Genetics, Gross Anatomy/Embryology/Radiology, and Human Physiology.
-The major organizing theme is structure-function along the continuum of hierarchical biologic structure from molecule to cell, tissue and major organ systems.
+The basic science portion of Foundations includes courses in Molecular Medicine, Cell and Tissue Biology, Gross Anatomy/Embryology/Radiology, Human Physiology, and Public Health - Preventative Medicine.
+The major organizing theme of the basic science courses is structure-function along the continuum of hierarchical biologic structure from molecule to cell, tissue, and major organ system.

-The Doctoring 1 course continues its emphasis on basic clinical skills training with a focus on interviewing skills.
-The course provides an introduction to behavioral medicine through lectures and team-based learning exercises.
-Cases are used in the problem-based learning approach for basic-science-clinical correlation.
-Preceptorships and home visits continue.
+The Doctoring 1 course continues its emphasis on basic clinical skills training and provides an introduction to behavioral medicine.
+Small group cases with standardized patients and problem-based learning cases are integrated with concurrent courses.
+The TEAM-PEACE workshops and preceptorships continue.

-Assessment and Feedback
+Assessment and Feedback (Blocks 1 and 2)

 Periodic quizzes and review sessions are used in the basic science courses to help students monitor their progress in achieving course objectives.
 Midterms and final exams provide summative assessment.
 Some courses use NBME customized exams to help students prepare for the USMLE Step 1 format.
 The Doctoring course uses a competency-based framework to design evaluation tools to assess first year milestones (small group evaluation, objective structured clinical exams).